kongaman/udemy-free-courses/README.md

 # Webscraping Excercise

 Gets all the udemy links from page 1 on discudemy and opens them in a new firefox browser tab.<br>
-AND puts all udemy-links (including coupon code) in a list taht is printed at the end
+AND puts all udemy-links into a txt-file (folder "target") you can chose to overwrite or append

 TODO:

-- check on linux
+- check on windows
-- get udemy link-list as a file
-- make scraped amount of discudemy-pages customizable via parameter
+- make scraped amount of discudemy-pages customizable via command line arg
-- customizable language via parameter
+- customizable language to scrape via parameter
-- working autobuy for udemy
+- autobuy for udemy
 - regex to grab only specific courses
 - make it work with chrome browser